 Pets and Coolers: Both pets and coolers are prohibited at the Lincoln Amphitheatre.

 Concessions/Beer/Wine: The Lincoln Amphitheatre offers a full concessions stand (hamburgers/cheeseburgers, pizza, Pepsi products, nachos, pretzels, popcorn, candy), as well as beer and wine (red/white) for our guests who are 21 and over.
+Credit and cash are accepted for concessions, but beer/wine sales are cash only.
+There is an ATM onsite.

 “I Am Humble Abe Lincoln” Exhibit: Before the concert or production, or during intermission, we invite you to walk through our exhibit entitled “I am Humble Abe Lincoln.”
 This exhibit is a companion piece to the Young Abe Lincoln production and is a self reflection of Lincoln.